 What CNC training programs are available?

-1. Community college programs: They offer basics about CNC machining such as programming, maintenance and machine operation.
+- Community college programs offer the basics of CNC machining, such as programming, maintenance, and machine operation.

-4. Online courses: Different platforms now have online classes for CNC learners who can take them at their own speed from an introduction level to complex programming and operating skills.
+- Online courses: Different platforms now offer online classes for CNC learners, who can progress at their own speed from an introduction level to complex programming and operating skills.

 Skills required to become a CNC machinist